 “his outstanding contribution to British Jazz as journalist, personality, critic, author & Jazz Editor of Melody Maker.”

-The series, presented by Humphrey Lyttelton – a life long friend, resulted from Max’s book “LOUIS : The Louis Armstrong Story 1900 – 1971” (written with jazz trumpeter & historian John Chilton) (also available in paperback via Da Capo Press 1988)
+The series, presented by Humphrey Lyttelton – a life long friend, resulted from Max’s book “LOUIS : The Louis Armstrong Story 1900 – 1971” (written with jazz trumpeter & historian John Chilton) (a paperback via Da Capo Press 1988)

-Instantly recognisable with his ever present black beret (the result of alopecia totalis) Max revved around post war London in an open top MG interviewing movers and shakers from all colours of the jazz, blues, folk and gospel music spectrum; greeting overseas visitors in the Arrivals lounge, bearding his subjects in a local hostelry, Mayfair tea room, backstage card game, or Ronnie Scott’s Club, after hours.
+Instantly recognisable with his ever present black beret (the result of alopecia totalis) Max roared around post war London in an open top MG interviewing movers and shakers from all colours of the jazz, blues, folk and gospel music spectrum; greeting overseas visitors in the Arrivals lounge, interviewing in local boozers, Mayfair tea rooms, during backstage card games, or a corner of Ronnie Scott’s Club, after hours.